Exclusive: WeWork to host Wall Street analyst day in IPO push - sources

 A substantial debt offering could allow it to pitch itself to potential investors in a planned IPO as having sufficient funding to see itself to profitability.

+WeWork, which was co-founded in 2010 by CEO Adam Neumann, has helped pioneer "coworking," or shared desk-space, with a focus on startups, entrepreneurs and freelancers.

+In January, Japan's SoftBank boosted its stake in WeWork by $2 billion in a deal that was billions of dollars below what the company had hoped to raise to fund growth and buy out existing shareholders.

-(Reporting by Joshua Franklin in New York; Editing by Cynthia Osterman)
+(Reporting by Joshua Franklin in New York; Editing by Cynthia Osterman and Christopher Cushing)

 By Joshua Franklin